MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Swift.md

 - empty arrays require type declaration

-- type inference can be utilised when an array is populated upon creation
+- type inference can be utilised when an [[Array]] is populated upon creation

 ```swift
 import UIKit